olafwied/olafwied.github.io/_posts/core-samples/2017-03-21-Neural Networks with Numpy Pt1.md

 This is my attempt to explain deep learning to myself (sorry guys).
 It is based on my belief that if you can't implement it, you don't understand it.
 There is a lot I thought I understood before I started this series.
 I was often wrong.

 With this in mind, it should be clear that this is not supposed to be another tutorial on deep learning.
-At the end of the blog, Google will probably not hire you.
+At the end of the blog, Google will probably not hire you (or me).
 But, you might have a better and clearer mental picture of neural networks that can make you more productive and hands-on.

 Part 1
 ======